Integrated, intelligent power plants for the modern grid

 ELAND SOLAR & STORAGE CENTER

-The Eland Solar & Storage Center is the lowest-cost solar-plus-storage storage project in the United States.
+The Eland Solar & Storage Center is the one of the largest solar and energy storage projects in the nation, esimated to provide 7 percent of Los Angeles’ annual electricity needs — at recod low prices.
 Boasting a capacity factor of up to 60 percent during the summer months, the system will dispatch clean power, day and night, using existing transmission infrastructure.
 Eland will serve as a more reliable, more responsive asset than a gas-fired plant, simultaneously strengthening grid operations for LADWP and delivering low-cost energy to nearly one million people in the Cities of Los Angeles and Glendale.

 Operations to begin in 2022; full capacity in 2023

 Los Angeles Department of Water and Power (LADWP)

 Southern Bighorn Solar is 8minute’s second collaboration with the Moapa Band of Paiutes.
 Located on the Moapa River Indian Reservation in Nevada, about 30 miles north of Las Vegas, ths intelligent power plant will be the largest on tribal land when it comes online.
 During the most valuable summer peaking hours, the facility will produce at a capacity factor of more than 65 percent.